Quantumapple/MadGraph5_aMCatNLO_Grid/README.md

 | ZpHiggs_UFO | LO | No | No | 1.1.0 | No |
 | ZpHiggs_UFO | LO | No | No | 1.1.0 | No |
 | STripletBaryogen_X2N1_UFO | LO | No | No | 1.1.0 | No |

+## To-do

+1. Synchronize to latest gridpack production recepi in official twiki:
+   a.
+MG5 patches
+   b.
+MG5 release, 2.6.0 , different from Phil's ?
+   c.
+Correct LHAPDF set environmental path
+   d.
+Reweighting scheme? vary between processes?
+   e.
+MadSpin? iDM generation need latest Madspin treatment
+2. Gridpacker code:
+   a.
+Introduce specific parameter for different model
+   b.
+Some gridpack is not properly made, need in-depth review
+   c.
+Migrating to cmslpc ? make sure of condor submission facility?
+   d.
+Due to distintive variant of the model, a generic script is desired (Open)
+   e.
+Current code does not accommodate jet-matching feature (Open)
+   f.
+Need a dry run on NLO processes.